mikeshng/toc/reviews/2022-open-cluster-management-annual.md

 ## Project goals

-OCM primary goal is to enable capabilities within the Kubernetes ecosystem to orchestrate themselves across multiple clusters and cloud providers.
-In the past year, we have achieved the following development outcomes.
+The primary goal of OCM is to enable capabilities within the Kubernetes ecosystem to orchestrate across multiple clusters and cloud providers.
+In the past year, we have achieved the following development outcomes:
 - Release cadence: 4 minor releases, roughly once every three months.
 The latest release is v0.9.0.
 - Key features added to the project (complete changelog can be found in [here](https://open-cluster-management.io/community/releases/)):
   - 0.6